nushell/nushell.github.io/book/commands/agg.md

 title: agg
 categories: |
   lazyframe
-version: 0.70.0
+version: 0.71.0
 lazyframe: |
-  Performs a series of aggregations from a group by
+  Performs a series of aggregations from a group-by
 usage: |
-  Performs a series of aggregations from a group by
+  Performs a series of aggregations from a group-by
 ---

 # <code>{{ $frontmatter.title }}</code> for lazyframe